Louis Rosier: Career highlights

-Louis Claude Rosier was born on 5 November 1905 in Chapdes-Beaufort, Puy-de-Dôme, France.
+Rosier was born on 5 November 1905 in Chapdes-Beaufort, Puy-de-Dôme, France.

-He participated in 38 Formula One World Championship Grands Prix, debuting on 13 May 1950.
-He achieved 2 podiums, and scored a total of 18 championship points.
+Rosier participated in 38 Formula One World Championship Grands Prix, debuting on 13 May 1950.
+He achieved two podiums, and scored a total of 18 championship points.
 He won the Dutch Grand Prix twice in consecutive years between 1950 and 1951, the Circuit d'Albi, Grand-Prix de l'Albigeois and the 24 Hours of Le Mans with his son Jean-Louis Rosier.
 Rosier owned the Renault dealership of Clermont-Ferrand.

 In 2016, in an academic paper that reported a mathematical modeling study that assessed the relative influence of driver and machine, Rosier was ranked the 19th best Formula One driver of all time.

 Formula One and sports car competition

-Rosier finished 4th at Silverstone in a Talbot, in October 1948.
+Rosier finished fourth at Silverstone in a Talbot, in October 1948.
 The event was the RAC International Grand Prix, the first grand prix to be held in England since 1927.
-He drove a 4.5-liter, unsupercharged Talbot-Lago to 3rd place at the 1949 British Grand Prix at Silverstone.
+He drove a 4.5-liter, unsupercharged Talbot-Lago to third place at the 1949 British Grand Prix at Silverstone.
 He was a lap behind the winner with a speed of 76.21 mi/h.

 Rosier won an International Grand Prix at Spa-Francorchamps in June 1949.
-He piloted a Talbot in the 500 km, 32-lap event, achieving a time of 3 hours, 15 minutes, and 17 seconds.
+He piloted a Talbot in the 500 km, 32-lap event, achieving a time of three hours, 15 minutes, and 17 seconds.
 He assumed the lead after 23 laps, coming across the finish line ahead of Luigi Villoresi.